Skip to main content

 The Saint Paul & Minnesota Foundation and our partners F. R. Bigelow Foundation and Mardag Foundation offer a variety of grant programs to support nonprofits meeting the diverse community needs across the East Metro and Minnesota.

 We offer two Building Community Capacity grant rounds a year.
-Our second grant round of 2024 opens on July 15, 2024, and closes Aug.
+Our second grant round of 2024 opens July 15, 2024, and closes Aug.
 7, 2024.
 We also offer other grant programs with rolling application dates.

 More Stories